knative-extensions/backstage-plugins/backstage/plugins/knative-event-mesh-backend/README.md

 # But, should not see an error
 ```

-Run a second sanity check to see if the token works with the backend
+Run a second quick check to see if the token works with the backend

 ```bash
 KNATIVE_EVENT_MESH_BACKEND=http://localhost:8080 # or the URL of the backend